nagi-desuuu/ZenithClicker/readme.md

 ### Asceticism (`rNH`)

-- The keyboard is disabled, unless (r)AS is enabled.
+- The keyboard is disabled if (r)AS is not enabled.
-- The RESET (or SPIN) button is removed.
+- The RESET/SPIN button is removed.
 - The **next queue** is removed.
 If (r)DP is enabled, it will show only one next quest.
 - Quest **colours** are faded.
 - Cards are **not deselected** after committing.

 ### Loaded Dice (`rMS`)

 - Cards are shuffled at the start of **every floor**.
-The shuffling gets stronger every odd-numbered floor, with cards straying further from their correct positions.
+This effect gets stronger for every odd-numbered floor reached, with cards straying further from their correct positions.
 - On commit, **swap two cards**, three on Floor 9/10.
 The cards must be within a five-card range.

 ### Freefall (`rGV`)

-- The auto-commit timer is reduced, now starting at **3.2s** and decreasing every floor down to **2s**.
+- The auto-commit timer starts at **3.2s** and decreases every floor down to a minimum of **2s**.

 ### Last Stand (`rVL`)